Bulong (film)

 Bulong (lit.
-'Whisper') is a 2011 Filipino comedy horror film directed by Chito S. Roño, written by Roy Iglesias, and starring Angelica Panganiban and Vhong Navarro.
-The film was released by Star Cinema on February 2, 2011.
+'Whisper') is a 2011 Filipino comedy horror film directed by Chito S. Roño, who co-wrote the original story with Roy Iglesias.
+Starring Angelica Panganiban and Vhong Navarro on their first film as the lead stars, the film revolves around a brokenhearted nurse who seeks help from the deceased to find a girlfriend he wanted.
+It also stars Angie Ferro, Bangs Garcia, Sylvia Sanchez, and Jon Avila.

+Produced and released by Star Cinema, the film was theatrically released on February 2, 2011.